Champion2049/PsychoactiveFusionML/README.md

         * **Drug Usage & Personality Prediction:** Input personality scores and demographic details to get predictions.

-        * **Psychoactive Drug Classification:** Explore placeholder information about drug classification (this page is currently for informational purposes).
+        * **Psychoactive Drug Classification:** This page allows you to input chemical properties of a substance to predict its psychoactive classification.

 3.  **Toggle Theme:** Use the "Dark Mode" / "Light Mode" button in the top right corner of any page to switch between themes.
 Your preference will be saved for future visits.